 As the disks degenerate, their height decreases, and the foramen — the holes in between the vertebrae where the nerves from the spinal cord exit — narrow.

-The same study also showed that risk factors for developing cervical radiculopathy include:
+Risk factors for developing cervical radiculopathy may include:

 However, it is common for the symptoms of a pinched nerve in the neck to return over time.